The Woman in Black: Angel of Death

 The Woman in Black: Angel of Death is a 2014 supernatural horror film directed by Tom Harper and starring Phoebe Fox, Jeremy Irvine, Helen McCrory, Adrian Rawlins, Leanne Best, and Ned Dennehy.
 The screenplay was written by Jon Croker from a story by Susan Hill.
 It is the sequel to the 2012 film The Woman in Black, and is produced by Hammer Film Productions and Entertainment One.
-During WWII, the London bombings force two schoolteachers to evacuate a group of children to Crythin Gifford.
+During WWII, the London bombings force two schoolteachers to evacuate a group of children to the coastal village of Crythin Gifford.
 When the refugees take shelter at Eel Marsh House, one teacher, Eve Parkins, soon realizes they are not alone.
 Little does she know that what lives in the house is more sinister than what they were running from.
-It had a premiere in Dubai on December 30, 2014.
+The film had a premiere in Dubai on December 30, 2014.